Tingtttt01/Tingtttt01.github.io/_pages/about.md

 I'm Yiting, and you can call me Viva (yep, the same as the name of a famous song written by Coldplay).

-I am going to graduate from Zhejiang University with a Master's Degree in Journalism and Communication in June 2025.
-Resovled to become a communication reseacher, I am currently preparing for my PhD application.

-My research interest lies in the intersection of social support, interpersonal, family, health and technology-mediated communication.
-I am greatly fascinated by an ultimate question: **how can we support each other to overcome challenges in this constantly changing world?**

-Out of my academic zone, I go hiking, climb mountains and ride a bike on a regular basis to reinvigorate myself.

 If you are interested in talking with me, please feel free to email me at 22323065@zju.edu.cn

 # 🔥 News
-- *2024.11*: &nbsp;🎉 Our paper "Proxy and Learning Back-feeding: How Older Adults in China Use Smartphones" is received the Top Paper Award in CCA Division of the 110th NCA, thanks for my co-authors!
+- *2024.11*: &nbsp;🎉 Our paper  is received the Top Paper Award in CCA Division of the 110th NCA, thanks for my co-authors!
-- *2024.11*: &nbsp;🎉 Our paper "Proxy and Learning Back-feeding: How Older Adults in China Use Smartphones" is accepted for publication on the journal "Mobile Media and Communication", so excited!!
+- *2024.11*: &nbsp;🎉 Our paper  is accepted for publication on the journal "Mobile Media and Communication", so excited!!
 - *2024.10*: &nbsp; Three paper are submitted to the 75th ICA, good luck.
-- *2024.10*: &nbsp;🎉 Our paper "Intergenerational Support Gap in the Digital Integration of Older Adults" is published on the journal "Global Journal of Media Studies", thanks for my co-authors!
+- *2024.10*: &nbsp;🎉 Our paper
-- *2024.07*: &nbsp; Our research "Exploring Dynamics of Older Adults' Smartphone Usage in China: Mental Health, Using Preferences, Smartphone Dependency" is presented at the 2024 IAMCR, thanks for my co-authors!
+- *2024.07*: &nbsp; Our research  is presented at the 2024 IAMCR, thanks for my co-authors!

 # 📝 Publications